 This is Part One of The ’39, a story set in a certain sci-fi (prime) universe. just a few years before the events of an original series.
 I’m sure you won’t have any difficult figuring out which.

 No copyright infringement intended.
 All publicly recognizable characters, settings, etc. are the property of their respective owners.
 The original characters and plot are the property of the author.
 The author is in no way associated with the owners, creators or producers of any media franchise.

 ONE: FIRST STEPS

-The Chain of Lakes fell away, the reflection of the early morning light painfully bright, causing his eyes to water.
+The Chain of Lakes fell away, reflection of the early morning light painfully bright, causing his eyes to water.
 Or was it the light?
-He kept looking anyhow.
+He kept looking despite the discomfort.
 It was a beautiful sight, one he could never tire of, even after spending much of the previous year there recuperating.
 Those lakes were home, family.
 Safety.

 Captain Stephen Chew turned and looked skyward as the blue turned to black and the shuttle continued its ascent to Zenith Station.

 “Hey,” said a voice off to his left.
 Chew swiveled in his chair to face the sandy-haired Commander.
 “Having second thoughts already?”
 The smile was warm, but there was a slight narrowing of the eyes.

 Chew smiled at his first officer.
 They’d served together through the Earth-Romulan War, and no one knew him better.
 Lex, too, bore scars from the war, but was older and, perhaps, more resilient than he.
 Or maybe it was just her typical Russian fatalism.